Discovering and Explaining the Representation Bottleneck of DNNs: Representation bottleneck

 Such a representation bottleneck also indicates that DNNs and human beings encode different types of visual patterns for inference.
 As Figure \ref{fig:figure1_summary}(c) shows, (i) Given very few patches, a DNN can encode much information from low-order interaction patterns between patches.
 However, it is difficult for people to recognize such low-order interactions. (ii) Given almost all patches of an image, any additional patches are already too redundant for human cognition, so people do not obtain much new information from additional patches. (iii) Given a medium number of patches, the DNN usually extracts little information, while people can extract much information for recognition.

 \textbf{Implementation details}.
 In order to measure $J^{(m)}$, we conducted experiments on three image datasets including the ImageNet dataset \citep{ILSVRC15}, the Tiny-ImageNet dataset \citep{le2015tiny} and the CIFAR-10 dataset \citep{krizhevsky2009learning}.
-We mainly analyzed several DNNs trained on these datasets for image classification, including Alexnet \citep{krizhevsky2012ImageNet}, VGG-16 \citep{simonyan2014very} and Resnet-18/20/50/56 \citep{he2016deep}.
+We mainly analyzed several DNNs trained on these datasets for image classification, including AlexNet \citep{krizhevsky2012ImageNet}, VGG-16 \citep{simonyan2014very} and ResNet-18/20/50/56 \citep{he2016deep}.
 Due to the high dimension of input variables ($n = 224 \times 224$ for ImageNet), the computational cost of $J^{(m)}$ is intolerable.
 To reduce the computational cost, we split the input image into $16 \times 16$ patches, and considered each patch as an input variable.
-To compute $J^{(m)}$, we set the network output as $v(S|x) = \log \frac{P(\hat y = y^*|x_S)}{1-P(\hat y = y^{*}|x_S)}$ given the masked sample $x_S$, where $y^*$ was the true label and $P(\hat y = y^*|x_S)$ was the probability of classifying the masked sample $x_S$ to the true category.
+To compute $J^{(m)}$, we set $v(S|x) = \log \frac{P(\hat y = y^*|x_S)}{1-P(\hat y = y^{*}|x_S)}$ given the masked sample $x_S$, where $y^*$ is the true label and $P(\hat y = y^*|x_S)$ is the probability of classifying the masked sample $x_S$ to the true category.
 In the masked sample $x_S$, pixel values in image patches in $N \setminus S$ were replaced by the average pixel value over different patches in all images, just like in \cite{ancona2019explaining}.
 Note that $J^{(m)}$ is an average over all possible contexts $S$, all pairs of variables $(i,j)$, and all samples $x$, which is computationally infeasible.
 Therefore, we approximated $J^{(m)}$ using a sampling strategy \citep{zhang2020interpreting}.
 Please see Appendix \ref{appendix:C} for sampling details.
 In addition, we conducted experiments on two tabular datasets, including the UCI census income dataset (census) and the UCI TV news channel commercial detection dataset (commercial) \citep{dua2017uci}.
 Each sample in the two datasets contained $n=12$ and $n=10$ input variables, respectively.
 We analyzed a five-layer MLP (namely, MLP-5) and an eight-layer MLP (namely, MLP-8) network.
 Each layer except for the output layer contained $100$ neurons.
-For each MLP network, we trained two models for the classification on the two datasets, respectively.
-In the computation of $J^{(m)}$, $P(\hat y = y^{*}|x_S)$ was also computed by setting the baseline value of a variable to the average value of the variable.
+In the computation of $J^{(m)}$, $P(\hat y = y^{*}|x_S)$ was also computed by setting the baseline value of variable to the average value of the variable.
 Please see Appendix \ref{appendix:C} for details.